Sandra Beyda-Lorie, Ph.D., Professor, Dean

 - submission of all materials (online and print) application to the CEST Office by the established deadlines,

-- final approval from the CEST Office to enroll/remain enrolled in associated courses based on a review of program requirements.
+- final approval from the CEST Office and respective academic department to enroll/remain enrolled in associated courses based on a review of program requirements.

 To be considered fully registered in a field-based course, the course must appear on the student’s record in the official university student registration system.
 Those who are not fully registered into a course with field-based placements will not be permitted to report to a placement site.
 Students will be immediately removed from a field site and notified at the time the CEST Office becomes aware of removal from a course for non-payment or any other reason.
 Reporting to a placement site with knowledge of not being fully enrolled or after being terminated is cause for disciplinary action.